pocketworks/appero-sdk-ios/README.md

 ## Monitoring User Experience

-One of the core ideas in Appero is that we're tracking positive and negative user interactions to build an experience score.
-Once this score crosses a threshold we've defined, we want to prompt the user to give us their feedback, be it positive or constructive.
-We provide two mechanisms to track this experience, either using `log(experience: Experience)` or `log(points: Int)`.
-Logging points as an integrer allows you to define your own scale, or you can use our Experience enum that defines a Likert scale from very positive to very negative.
-The threshold value can set using the property `ratingThreshold`.
+One of the core ideas in Appero is that we're tracking positive and negative user experiences.
+Once the number of experiences logged crosses a threshold we've defined, we want to prompt the user to give us their feedback, be it positive or constructive.
+We call `log(experience: Experience, context: String)` to record individual experiences.
+The context string is used to categorise the experience and can be used to track outcomes of user flows.

 ```
-Appero.instance.log(experience: .strongPositive)
+Appero.instance.log(experience: .strongPositive, context: "User started free trial")
 ```

-When adding Appero to a flow in your app, consider each point where the user can have a positive experience, a neutral one or a negative one and work out a threshold score that makes sense for it overall.

-At some point you may wish to reset the users experience points and reprompt them for feedback.
-This should be done cautiously, we recommend recording and check a date value of when the user was last prompted.
+Typical types of user experience you will want to add logging for are:
+* Completion of flows - positive if the user achieved what they wanted to or negative if they didn't.
+* In response to feedback requests (e.g. tapping thumbs up or down to a search result or suggestion to indicate its relevance)
+* Error states; you can determine the severity of these by considering if the error is temporary (network connection dropping) or more serious such as an error response from your server.
+* Starting or cancelling of subscriptions

+It's also possible to get creative, for example setting up a time threshold the user remains on a given screen to indicate positive behaviour if that's what we desire or negative if it indicates the inability to complete a task easily.

 ```
 Appero.instance.resetExperienceAndPrompt()